jasonclark/rwd-retrofit/rwd-retrofit.md

 <meta name="viewport" content="width=device-width, initial-scale=1">
 ```

-Place the meta viewport tag inside of the <head> tags at the top of the HTML document to make sure these instructions are found as the page is rendered by the browser.
+Place the meta viewport tag inside of the &lt;head&gt; tags at the top of the HTML document to make sure these instructions are found as the page is rendered by the browser.
 Each of the values inside of the content attribute introduces a specific rule. width=device-width tells the page to find and match the screen’s width.
 Once this match is made, it allows the page to adapt content to match different screen sizes. initial-scale=1 defines the initial scale of the page and the zoom level.
 Without setting this initial scale the web page will zoom out in small screen settings and appear as a tiny version of what you might see on a desktop computer.
 Add the <meta name="viewport" tag to all pages that you are turning into responsive pages.
 In our digital library application case study, the meta viewport tag is added to the head of the document and the first step of our retrofit is in place.

 ** **